ryanmgds/P4-Wildcats/README.md

 # Techincals

 ## Survey Table (CRUD)
-Ryan worked on this.
 You can find it in the navbar, and you can fill out a survey report, rating your experience on our website.
 You also have the option to leave your contact information.
 Contains data filtering, however this portion is still needs some work.

-Link to code for tables: https://github.com/ryanmgds/P4-Wildcats/blob/main/templates/healthydinners.html , link to code that contains format of page: https://github.com/ryanmgds/P4-Wildcats/blob/main/templates/base.html
+## COVID-19 Statistics
+-data scraped using rapid.api
+-data is oriented into table
+-CSS used to style table and update button, to gather most accurate data

+## Home page
+-describes our intent with the website
+-contains css for better look

+## Subscription
+-user can input email, and output will be an email with covid data to that person

 # Individual and Class lectures